cosponsor/Weather-App/README.md

 This project was only tested using netlify.
+(Which is why the main stuff is handled in the 404.html)

+If you would like to change how it is managed, just replace the contents of index.html with the contents of 404.html.

 In order to be able to get the weather of a specified location, you would input the url as something like your.site/london.